miguel-guerrero/antlr4_system_verilog_parser/README.md

 A number of System Verilog files are included as test corpus under the ```TESTS``` directory.
 They are currently taken from the RISC-V Pulpino project but more will be added over time.
 They are covered under their own license, and are included here only as a convenience.
+To run them do:

+    $ make                          -> do once
+    $ ./sv_parse.sh TESTS/*.sv

 # BUGS